radivot/myelo/CML/michor05/miFME/README.md

 ```
 Results above confirm that we should fit at most 4 parameters.

-Now lets see how well these three models converge using FME's MCMC.
+Now lets see how well these models converge using FME's MCMC.
 ```
 # the following takes time, so save the result
 # system.time(MCMC<-modMCMC(f=miCost2,p=Fit2$par,niter=2e4))#336/2e4 95s